makerdao/community/governance/polls/Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022.md

 ## Review

-The community can vote in this poll to express support or opposition to amending MIP64 to clarify critical web bounty amount.
+The community can vote in this poll to express support or opposition to amending MIP64 with [MIP4c3-SP1](https://github.com/makerdao/mips/pull/478) to clarify critical web bounty amount.

 The proposal author offered the following motivation for this amendment: